 To make an advising appointment with a Study Abroad Advisor, visit strive.ttu.edu and follow these instructions:

 - Log in with your eRaider information and click on the blue box “Get Academic Advising & Support”

 - Select “Study Abroad Advising”, then choose the type of advising you need: Learn Abroad, Serve Abroad, Research Abroad, or Intern Abroad

 - For location, select "TTU Study Abroad (MAIN) - Office of International Affairs"

 - Choose a Study Abroad Advisor and appointment time

 - In the comments box, write in the program(s) that interest you and click "Confirm"

 - If you are planning to participate in a faculty-led program, you will not meet with a Study Abroad Advisor; instead, you must contact the professor who is leading the program for program details.

-- All other students are welcome to schedule their appointment on a first come, first served basis with any of the following advisors: Bethany Kuwitzky, or Rachel Massey.
+- All other students are welcome to schedule their appointment on a first come, first served basis with Ms. Bethany Kuwitzky or Mr. Brian Selman.

-If you want or need assistance preparing for your first advising appointment with your Study Abroad Advisor, you are encouraged to contact a Study Abroad Peer Advisor.
-The Study Abroad Peer Advisors are returned study abroad students who always welcome the opportunity to share information and help future study abroad students.
+If you want assistance preparing for your first advising appointment with your Study Abroad Advisor, contact a returned study abroad student!
+Study abroad alumni often welcome the opportunity to share tips and help prospective study abroad students.
 They have great insight on the application process as well as topics like applying for scholarships, taking out loans, selecting classes, and more!